opensafely/documentation/docs/index.md

 - **Docker**
   We use Docker containers to simulate the production environment on your machine, so you can [test code locally](actions-pipelines.md).

+## How should I start learning to use OpenSAFELY?

+The [Analysis workflow](workflow) gives a high-level view of the steps involved in an OpenSAFELY research project.

 See our [installation](install-intro.md) pages for complete installation instructions.

-We recommend following one of our OpenSAFELY walkthroughs (see [here](https://github.com/opensafely/os-demo-research#opensafely-demo-materials)) to guide you through the platform workflow, rather than using the documentation pages alone.
+We recommend following one of our OpenSAFELY walkthroughs (see the [notebook here](https://github.com/opensafely/os-demo-research#opensafely-demo-materials)) to guide you through the platform workflow on your own computer with dummy data, rather than using the documentation pages alone.